 Pesticides are included as part of the IPM strategy, but they must be used with care and with attention to safety.
 There are certain considerations to keep in mind when using a pesticide, especially in regard to potential harm to non-target organisms.

-Acquire and consult the Material Safety Data Sheets before deciding on a specific pesticide.
+Acquire and consult the Safety Data Sheets (SDS) before deciding on a specific pesticide.
 These important documents give data on the potential hazards and safety precautions of various pesticides.
-Pesticide suppliers have MSDS available, and more detailed information about MSDS, how to read them, and where to get them online can be obtained at http://www.ilpi.com/msds/index.html.
+Pesticide suppliers have SDS available, and more detailed information about SDS, how to read them, and where to get them online can be obtained at http://www.ilpi.com/msds/index.html.

 Criteria for choosing a pesticide include: